notuntoward/ref/obsidian/Obsidian Share Vault/Work/Between Jobs/Interview Prep/SQL training/SQL for Data Science (Coursera, UC-Davis)/Module 2 - SQL for Data Science.md

 ## Distinct
 ![[image-7.png|255x283]]

+- DISTINCT not called like a function: It's

+  SELECT DISTINCT CustomerID FROM Customers

+  **not**

+  SELECT DISTINCT(CustomerID) FROM Customers

 - can't use DISTINCT with COUNT(\*)
 	- I guess b/c it contradicts the COUNT(\*)` behavior above (counts rows)
 	- So, I guess you can nest operators.
 She hasn't shown that yet.